Another first: NASA Perseverance rover creates breathable air on surface of Mars

-One day after successfully flying a tiny helicopter on another planet, the team behind NASA's Perseverance rover achieved another big first on Mars.
-The vagabonding science lab managed to pull a bit of oxygen out of the Martian atmosphere, which is about 96 percent carbon dioxide.
+A day after flying a tiny helicopter on another planet, the team behind NASA's Perseverance rover achieved another big first on Mars.
+The vagabonding science lab managed to pull a bit of oxygen out of the Martian atmosphere, which is about 96% carbon dioxide.

 "This is a critical first step at converting carbon dioxide to oxygen on Mars," Jim Reuter, associate administrator of NASA's Space Technology Mission Directorate, said in a statement.
 "MOXIE has more work to do, but the results from this technology demonstration are full of promise as we move toward our goal of one day seeing humans on Mars."